Skip to content

 What is the Difference Between Joint Tenancy and Tenants in Common?

-Purchasing a property with another person is a big decision.
-Therefore, you must ensure you consider the division of ownership before doing so.
-In property law, two types of ownership include joint tenancy and tenants in common.
-These terms may sound similar.
-However, they have different legal and financial effects on the rights of the registered proprietor.
+Joint tenancy and tenants in common are the two primary forms of co-ownership in Australian property law, each determining how multiple parties hold title and what happens to their interests upon death.
+Purchasing a property with another person is a big decision, so you must carefully consider which ownership structure suits your circumstances.
+These terms may sound similar, but they have different legal and financial effects on the rights of the registered proprietor.
 This article explains the differences between a joint tenancy and tenants in common.

 What is a Joint Tenancy?